Fort Drum Marsh Conservation Area

 - Access during special-opportunity hunts is limited to persons in possession of a special-opportunity permit.

 - A day use permit is required to access the property by vehicle past the Lake Cara gate.
 The following will be required for issuance of the permit: name, address, telephone number, and vehicle make, model and license plate number.
-You may call the District’s Bureau of Land Management at (386) 329-4404 with the information and a permit will be mailed to you.
+You may call the district’s Bureau of Land Resources at 386-329-4404 with the information and a permit will be mailed to you.

 - A camp permit is also required and is separate from the day use permit.
 You may call the same phone number to request a camp permit.